 Lush rainforest covers the cliffs on Fitzroy, only stopping when it meets the pure-white sands and the sea.
 Stay between the two at Fitzroy Island Resort – the only accommodation option on the island.
 You can spend your days lazing by the pool, drinking cocktails from the swim-up bar and heading out for tours of the surrounding reef.

-Green Island is a coral cay located 45 minutes from Cairns.
-Although it’s home to the five-star Green Island Resort, it’s also one of the most popular day trips from Cairns.
-The 15-hectare (37-acre) island is encircled by golden sandy beach, but it’s the snorkelling around the fringing coral reef that’s the biggest drawcard.
-Locals recommend snorkelling under the pier too.
-Other activities to enjoy on beautiful Green Island include going for a walk through the rainforest, scuba diving, helmet diving, or seeing the reef from a glass bottom boat.
+Home to the five-star Green Island Resort, this island is also one of the most popular day trips from Cairns.
+A 45-minute ferry ride away, the 15ha (37-acre) coral cay is encircled by golden sandy beaches, but it’s the snorkelling around the fringing coral reef that’s the biggest draw.
+Snorkelling (under the pier is a good spot), scuba diving, helmet diving or seeing the reef from a glass-bottom boat all come highly recommended.

 Tucked away on a sandy cay, the five-star Green Island Resort feels like a tropical paradise.
 While soaking up the sun, you can participate in many activities, such as island strolls and snorkelling.
 In the evening, after the day trippers have departed, the resort puts on a fish-feeding presentation followed by complimentary sunset drinks.
 As night falls, you can join the staff for a guided walk around the island, spotting plant and wildlife as you go.